-Globally, livestock is the fastest-growing, highest-value agricultural subsector, accounting for 15–80% of GDP in low- and middle-income countries.
-At the same time, malnutrition remains high in livestock dependent communities.
-In Africa and Asia, demand is expected to skyrocket 200% by 2030, an enormous opportunity for hundreds of millions of small- to medium-scale livestock producers who can meet the demand and provide nutrient-dense foods for their families, countries, and regions.
+Livestock is a fast-growing, high-value agricultural subsector accounting for 15–80% of GDP in low- and middle-income countries, yet malnutrition remains high in livestock-dependent communities.
+In Africa and Asia, demand for livestock products is expected to grow 200% by 2030 — an opportunity for hundreds of millions of small- to medium-scale livestock producers to provide nutrient-dense foods for their families, countries and regions.

-But productivity is extremely low: the average annual milk yield of a cow in sub-Saharan Africa and South Asia is 6% and 12%, respectively, of a cow in an OECD country.
-Value chain governance structures prevent producers from fully benefiting from markets and commercializing their farms.
+However, productivity is extremely low: the average milk yield of a cow in sub-Saharan Africa and South Asia is 6% and 12%, respectively, of a cow in an OECD country, and within the production system, yield gaps are high for all species.
+Value chain governance structures prevent producers fully benefiting from markets and commercializing their farms.
 Women, who do most of the work caring for livestock, have limited control over resources and decisions, and youth are marginalized from income-generation opportunities and assets.
-Non-optimal use of livestock genetic potential, lack of quality feeds, poor animal husbandry, and insufficient animal health technologies are widespread constraints to sustainable productivity, leading to increased pressure on natural resources and greenhouse gas emissions.
-In addition, livestock producers face new risks from climate change and the COVID-19 pandemic.
+Non-optimal use of livestock genetic potential, lack of quality feeds, and poor animal husbandry and animal health can deplete natural resources and increase greenhouse gas emissions.
+Livestock producers also face risks from climate change and the COVID-19 pandemic.

 Proposed 3-year outcomes include:

-- Private and public sector partners invest at least US$30 million in co-development and dissemination of novel, climate-smart, demand-driven, gender and youth inclusive, and productivity-enhancing technologies and practices for genetics, feed/forages, and health.
+- Private- and public-sector partners invest at least US$30 million in co-creation and co-delivery of novel, low-emissions, demand-driven, gender- and youth-inclusive, and productivity- and resilience-enhancing technologies and practices for genetics, feed-forages and health.

 |GENDER EQUALITY, YOUTH & SOCIAL INCLUSION